 While it is still serious, individuals with this form of cardiomyopathy are likely to receive better a better rating class than those with other forms.

 In this less common type of the disease, the heart becomes rigid and less elastic.
 This means that the heart cannot properly expand and fill with blood between beats.
 It tends to affect older people and can have several different possible causes.

-While other forms of the disorder exist, the most common by far are dilated and hypertrophic cardiomyopathy.
-While they are serious disorders, it is still possible to obtain quality life insurance at affordable rate.
+While other forms of the disorder exist, the most common by far is dilated and hypertrophic cardiomyopathy.
+While they are serious disorders, it is still possible to obtain quality life insurance at an affordable rate.

 Let’s take a look at an underwriting questionnaire to find out which factors determine your health class.